“What’s going on with the nursing home?” I asked Jakob.

 However you want to give it to me, I almost blurted.

-He pulled a to-go mug out of a cupboard, filled it for me, and met me by the door as I was stepping back into my shoes.
+He pulled a to-go mug out of a cupboard, filled it for me, and met me by the door as I stepped into my shoes.
+“Here you go.”

-I took it from him as I straightened, touched but slightly confused.
+I took the mug from him as I straightened, touched but slightly confused.
 Jakob didn’t seem like that bad of a guy.
-Maybe he was a little smug, but let’s face it, he’d earned that self-assurance.
-And he might have been blunt, cagey about details of his life, and borderline domineering at times, but then there were little things, like not being the least bit put off by my leg, carrying me to the shower, and now this thing with the coffee, that made me think he didn’t quite deserve his black reputation.
+Maybe he was a little arrogant, but let’s face it, he’d earned that self-assurance.
+And he might have been blunt, cagey about details of his life, and borderline domineering at times, but then there were little things, like not being the least bit put off by my leg, carrying me to the shower, these dark hints of humor, and now this thing with the coffee, that made me think he didn’t quite deserve his black reputation.

 “Thanks,” I said.